Robotic Refueling Mission: Phase 2

 In February 2014 the ground-based 'Remote Robotic Oxidizer Transfer Test' (RROxiTT) transferred nitrogen tetroxide (NTO) via a standard satellite-fueling valve at the satellite fuelling facility, Kennedy Space Center (KSC), using a robot controlled remotely from the Goddard Space Flight Centre, 800 mi away in Greenbelt, Maryland.

 On March 26, 2015, The RRM On-orbit Transfer Cage was loaded into the Kibo airlock and picked up by the JEM Robotic Arm who handed it off to Dextre for installation on the main module.

 On April 30, 2015, The RRM On-Orbit Transfer Cage was installed on the main module and the Phase 1 hardware was removed and placed in the cage for disposal on HTV-4.
 The experiment was then activated that same day.

 Phase 2 experiments over some days were successful?

 February 2016 the Phase 2 experiment was deactivated and all fuel and cooling lines were turned off in preparation for disposal of the RRM payload and its fuel on SpaceX Dragon CRS-10.

 On February 23, 2017, The main module of the RRM experiment and the Phase 2 hardware were removed and stored in the trunk of SpaceX CRS-10 for disposal and the STP H5 experiment with Raven was activated beginning Phase 3.

 Phase 3

 Phase 3 testing needed the delivery of Raven (autonomous space navigation demonstration) on CRS-10.
 The new Phase 3 module was delivered to the station on December 8, 2018, on SpaceX CRS-16 and installed on the ELC 1 on December 19, 2018.
 Zero boil off storage of cryogens (methane) was demonstrated for 4 months, but following a cryocooler failure the methane was vented in April 2019.
 Remaining tests were deferred; these include plugging a fuel nozzle into a refuelling port.

 In Oct 2020 the 2nd set of robotic tool operations for RRM3 was completed using the Dextre robot manipulators.

+Having completed its mission, RRM3 was transferred to ELC-3 in June 2022.
+On October 26, 2023, it was installed on an external mounting point on the Cygnus NG-19 cargo spacecraft for eventual disposal when Cygnus departed the ISS and reentered several months later.